grahamking/isqueue/README.md

 **Setup a message consumer**

 We have some messages waiting in our queue, now we need to pick them up and process them.
-A message consumer is simply a program that expects the queue message is it's last or only argument.
+A message consumer is simply a program that expects the queue message as it's last or only argument.

-Copy this into an identify.sh file, and make it executable.
+Copy this into identify.sh, and make it executable.
 It uses _curl_ to fetch a URL's headers, and display the Server line, so you can see if that website runs nginx, apache, etc.

     #!/bin/bash
     URL=$1